 Name Description Battery Level The remaining battery power.
 Calories The amount of total calories burned.
 GPS Signal Strength The strength of the GPS satellite signal.
 Laps The number of laps completed for the current activity.
-Performance Condition The performance condition score is a real-time assessment of your ability to perform.
 Sunrise The time of sunrise based on your GPS position.
 Sunset The time of sunset based on your GPS position.
 Temperature The temperature of the air.
 Your body temperature affects the temperature sensor.
 Time of Day The time of day based on your current location and time settings (format, time zone, daylight saving time).
 24-Hour Minimum Temper- ature The minimum temperature recorded in the last 24 hours from a compatible temperature sensor.
 24-Hour Maximum Temperature The maximum temperature recorded in the last 24 hours from a compatible temperature sensor.